-From Forex trader archetypes to currency pairs and trading platforms, we have covered all of the factors that make the Forex market a force to be reckoned with.
-We will also take a look at the effect of the global COVID-19 pandemic on the Forex sector.
-While other markets suffered devastating losses, the Forex industry, and the overall trading sector, saw exponential growth during the lockdown period due to increased volatility that resulted from the surge in daily and monthly active traders.
+From forex trader archetypes to currency pairs and trading platforms, we have covered all of the factors that make the forex market significant.
+We will also consider the effect of the global COVID-19 pandemic on the forex sector, as even years later, there is an aftereffect worth looking into.
+While other markets suffered devastating losses, the forex industry and the overall trading sector saw exponential growth during the lockdown period due to increased volatility, resulting in a surge in daily and monthly active traders.
+This tendency has largely persisted into 2026.

 Key Historical Events in Forex Trading